hdShang/arxiv-daily/docs/cs-CL/2023-12-01/papers/231200960v1-the-cost-of-compression-investigating-the-impact-of-compression-on-p.md

 ---
 layout: default
-title: The Cost of Compression: Investigating the Impact of Compression on Parametric Knowledge in Language Models
+title: "The Cost of Compression: Investigating the Impact of Compression on Parametric Knowledge in Language Models"
 ---

 # The Cost of Compression: Investigating the Impact of Compression on Parametric Knowledge in Language Models